 We prepare our students to solve societal issues, to understand and address problems facing our justice and legal infrastructures, to be informed and participate in politics and analyze economic trends in our society and around the globe.

-For more information about the event, or if you are interested in becoming a sponsor for the 2015 Forum, please contact Evan Moore at 334-244-3364 or firstname.lastname@example.org.
+For more information about the event, or if you are interested in becoming a sponsor for the 2017 Forum, please contact Evan Moore at 334-244-3364 or firstname.lastname@example.org.
 The Forum Brochure

 Other speakers include but are not limited to: